How to Protect Your Outdoor Teak Furniture During the Winter

 For any questions about sealing your teak furniture, don’t hesitate to reach out to Teak and Deck.
 We’re happy to point you in the right direction.

-Use Teak Furniture Covers
+3. Use Teak Furniture Covers

 Furniture covers may be a sizeable investment, but they protect your outdoor furniture from a plethora of hazards.
 In addition to rain and moisture, these covers protect your teak furniture from flying objects – like branches, pinecones, and other debris – that may be kicked up on windy days.

-Now, it’s very important to make sure the covers provide some breathability.
+Now, it’s important to make sure the covers offer some breathability.
 While you need the covers to shield your furniture from water, they shouldn’t be 100% watertight.
 Providing a small bit of breathability is important to make sure mold or mildew does not build up over time.
-Most furniture covers are around 95% watertight.
-Be sure to check the label before you buy.

-Clear Standing Moisture Quickly
+4. Clear Standing Moisture Quickly

 Light water stains are newer stains in which the moisture hasn’t had time to penetrate past the surface layer of the wood.
 Light stains will eventually turn into dark stains if left untreated.
 Dark stains happen when the moisture penetrates deeply into the wood and starts to grow mold.